dirtyvagabond/funnyplaces/README.md

 # About

-Funnyplaces is an experimental Clojure client for Factual's API.
-It supports rich queries across Factual's U.S. Places, as well as their Crosswalk and Crossref services.
+Funnyplaces is a Clojure client for Factual's API.
+It supports rich queries across Factual's U.S. Places, Crosswalk, and Crossref services.

 Factual's [web-based API](http://developer.factual.com/display/docs/Home) offers:

 * [Places API](http://developer.factual.com/display/docs/Places+API): Rich queries across a high quality dataset of U.S. Points of Interest and business entities.
 * [Crosswalk](http://developer.factual.com/display/docs/Places+API+-+Crosswalk): Translation between Factual IDs, third party IDs, and URLs that represent the same entity across the internet.
-* [Crossref](http://developer.factual.com/display/docs/Places+API+-+Crossref): Lets you find URLs that contain entities in the Factual places database, or to find out what the Factual ID of a place mentioned on a URL.
+* [Crossref](http://developer.factual.com/display/docs/Places+API+-+Crossref): Lets you find URLs that contain entities in the Factual places database, or to find the Factual ID of a place mentioned on a URL.

-Funnyplaces aims to provide an easy and fully featured wrapper for these services.

 # Installation